 I am frequently contacted by extremely bright, successful engineers or high tech professionals who are in large homes on large lots with great schools in less expensive areas of the country, or ocasionally outsisde of the country.
-They want to move here because Silicon Valley is the hub of innovation, a center for jobs in high-tech, our weather’s great, crime’s low and there’s so much to do in this region.
-The housing costs here are extraordinarily high, but they hope that the salaries are commensurately high such that they can replicate the home & lifestyle they currently have – but put it here.
+They want to move here because Silicon Valley is the hub of innovation, a center for jobs in high-tech, our weather’s great, crime’s low, and there’s so much to do in this region.
+The housing costs here are extraordinarily high here, but often these professionals hope that the salaries are commensurately high such that they can replicate the home and lifestyle they are accustom to elsewhere, but in Silicon Valley.
+It doesn’t work that way.

-But that really doesn’t work.

-Unless someone’s relocating here from Boston, New York, Tokyo or Paris (or somewhere equally astronomically priced), the salary offered in Silicon Valley will to go as far here as it would elsewhere in the world.
+Unless you’re relocating here from New York, Tokyo, or Paris (or somewhere equally astronomically priced), don’t expect the salary offered in Silicon Valley will to go as far here as it would elsewhere in the world.
 I’m sorry.

 Most relocating homeowners can expect a home downgrade and a higher price compared to what they are leaving behind.
 Yes, incomes are a little higher but not nearly enough to match the discrepancy in real estate prices.
 This is even more true with the astronomical acceleration of the market that we’ve seen in 2021 and in early 2022.
 Even without a wild seller’s market I tell people, as a rule of thumb, that when you move here you will pay twice as much and get half as much.
 (While salaries might be a little higher, they are not usually double what you’d make elsewhere.)

-Sometimes I get the comment “I don’t want to move to Silicon Valley and have my family’s lifestyle negatively impacted by having to live in a smaller house.
-I want the quality of life to go up, not down.”
+Sometimes I get the comment: “I don’t want to move to Silicon Valley and have my family’s lifestyle negatively impacted by having to live in a smaller house.
+I want the quality of life to go up, not down!”

 That is completely understandable.
 People who move here don’t do it because of the housing.
 They do it for the location and the style of living that this area offers.